underground-software/ILKD_course_materials/styleguide.md

   * Exception to previous rule: within command descriptions `<description>` should be preferred to describe parameters

   * Oopsie is a proper noun

+  * Use makefile in prose and `Makefile` in filenames